Luis Robert Player Props: White Sox vs. Cardinals

 - The Cardinals pitching staff is 23rd in MLB with a collective 8.2 strikeouts per nine innings.

-- The Cardinals have a 4.64 team ERA that ranks 25th among all league pitching staffs.
+- The Cardinals have a 4.59 team ERA that ranks 25th across all MLB pitching staffs.

-- Cardinals pitchers combine to give up the second-fewest home runs in baseball (87 total, one per game).
+- Cardinals pitchers combine to surrender the second-fewest home runs in baseball (87 total, one per game).

-- In his most recent appearance on Monday, the righty threw 6 1/3 innings against the Miami Marlins, giving up four earned runs while surrendering four hits.
+- His most recent time out was in relief on Wednesday when the lefty tossed 2 1/3 innings against the Miami Marlins, surrendering two earned runs while allowing three hits.

 © 2023 Data Skrive.
 All rights reserved.